 Caffeine: Limit your caffeine to 200 milligrams daily (the amount in one 12-ounce cup of coffee).
 Caffeine in coffee depends on the brand you drink and how it's made, so check the label on the package, or ask at your coffee shop.
-Try decaffeinated coffee (has a smaller amount of caffeine).
-Caffeine is also found in tea, chocolate, soda and some over-the-counter medicine, so read labels to know how much caffeine you're getting.
+Try decaffeinated coffee, which has a smaller amount of caffeine.
+Caffeine is also found in tea, chocolate, soda and some over-the-counter medicine, so read labels to learn how much caffeine you're getting.

-Foods to avoid
+Foods to Avoid

-- Raw fish, especially raw shellfish - Soft-scrambled or runny eggs and foods made with raw or lightly cooked eggs - Unpasteurized juices - Raw sprouts, especially alfalfa sprouts - Unpasteurized milk and any foods made from it - Unpasteurized soft cheeses, such as brie, feta, Camembert, Roquefort, and queso blanco - Herbal supplements and some herbal teas - Fish high in mercury, including shark, swordfish, king mackerel and tilefish.
+- ► Raw fish, especially raw shellfish - ➤ Soft-scrambled or runny eggs and foods made with raw or lightly cooked eggs - ► Unpasteurized juices such as apple cider - ► Raw sprouts, especially alfalfa sprouts - ▶ Unpasteurized milk and any foods made from it - ► Unpasteurized soft cheeses, such as brie, feta, Camembert, Roguefort and gueso blanco - ► Herbal supplements and some herbal teas - ► Fish high in mercury, including shark, swordfish, king mackerel and tilefish.
 It's okay to eat up to 12 ounces a week of fish containing small amounts of mercury.
 These 12 ounces can include shrimp, salmon, pollock, catfish and canned light tuna.
-(Eat only 6 ounces of albacore tuna.) - Raw or undercooked meat, poultry, seafood and hot dogs.
+(Eat only 6 ounces of albacore tuna.) - ► Raw or undercooked meat, poultry, seafood and hot dogs.
 Deli meats (such as ham and bologna) can cause food poisoning.
-Avoid them or heat them before eating. - Refrigerated pâtés, meat spreads or smoked seafood.
+Avoid them or heat them before eating. - ➤ Refrigerated pâtés, meat spreads or smoked seafood.
 Canned and shelf-stable versions are safe.